 To start the generator, hold the switch in the START position until the unit starts, DO NOT hold the switch in the START position for more than 10 seconds.
 Release the switch, wait 15 seconds, then repeat.
 This will help avoid overheating the generator starting motor and may prevent damage to the starting system.
-If this systems fails to start, the generator manual starting instructions are indicated in the Generator Power Plant Manufacturer's Instructions.
+If this systems fails to start, the generator manual starting instructions are indicated in the General Power Plant Manufacturer's Instructions.
 To stop the unit, hold switch to STOP position until the engine stops operating.
 Be sure switch does not stick and returns to neutral position.
-For diesel generator, please see generator owners manual for cold weather starting instructions.